SuXYIO/LRDemo/README.md

 ```
 ### Windows:
 Not supported yet.
-With versions including and after commit `7bbfc08c43ca8c24be9d7da5e21884a420c4fa7a`, the program uses POSIX libs, which vanilla Windows doesn't support.
+The program uses POSIX libs, which vanilla Windows doesn't support.
 The versions before might have a chance of working on Windows.
 Might work if using methods like MinGW to use POSIX standards on Windows.

 ## Usage